Dwight Hamilton Baldwin

 Dwight Hamilton Baldwin (September 15, 1821 – August 23, 1899) was a piano manufacturer in the United States, famous as the eponym and introducer of the Baldwin Piano.

 Born in Erie County, Pennsylvania, Baldwin began his career as a teacher of the reed organ and violin.
-He opened a music store in Cincinnati, Ohio in 1862, and became one of the biggest sellers of pianos in the Midwest.
-Along with inventor John Warren Macy, Baldwin created the first Baldwin piano in 1891, and introduced a grand piano in 1895.
-He died in Cincinnati, Ohio, at the age of 78.
+He opened a music store in Cincinnati, Ohio, in 1862, and became one of the biggest sellers of pianos in the Midwest.
+He and inventor John Warren Macy created the Baldwin piano in 1891, and introduced a grand piano in 1895.

+Baldwin died in Cincinnati at the age of 78.